Back to blog

 Step 1: Capture the Affected Records

-Pull the two original profiles before you change anything.
-You need the one that existed before the link and the one that was merged in.
+Pull the two original profiles—the one that existed before the linking attempt and the one that was incorrectly merged into it.
+Export the critical identifiers for both records:

 Step 2: Identify the Merge Trigger